-- OpenAI Whisper large-v2 or v3 - OpenAI Whisper medium.en
+- OpenAI Whisper large-v2 or v3 (multilingual) - OpenAI Whisper medium.en (English only)

-- Minimal Nextcloud version: 28 - This app is built as an External App and thus depends on AppAPI v2.3.0 - · Nextcloud AIO is supported - Using GPU processing is supported, but not required; be prepared for slow performance unless you are using GPU - We currently only support NVIDIA GPUs - · GPU Sizing - You will need a GPU with enough VRAM to hold the model you choose - the small model should fit on 2GB VRAM - the large-v2 (the best and largest) will need 6GB VRAM - The distil-whisper variants have half the parameters of the original models while supposedly staying within 1% of the original error rate (your mileage may vary) - · CPU Sizing - If you don't have a GPU, this app will utilize your CPU cores - The more cores you have and the more powerful the CPU the better, we recommend 10-20 cores
+Whisper large v3 supports about ~100 languages and shows outstanding performance in ~10 of them.
+For more details see the OpenAI Whisper paper

+- Minimal Nextcloud version: 28

+- This app is built as an External App and thus depends on AppAPI v2.3.0

+- Nextcloud AIO is supported

+- We currently support NVIDIA GPUs and x86_64 CPUs

+- CUDA >= v12.2 on your host system

+- · GPU Sizing

+- A NVIDIA GPU with at least 4GB VRAM

+- · CPU Sizing

+- The more cores you have and the more powerful the CPU the better, we recommend 10-20 cores

 - The app will hog all cores by default, so it is usually better to run it on a separate machine

+- 4GB for the app

 - 0. Make sure the Nextcloud Assistant app is installed - 1.
 Install AppAPI and setup a Deploy Demon - 2.
-Install the stt_whisper2 "Local Speech-To-Text" ExApp via the "External Apps" page in the Nextcloud web admin user interface
+Install the stt_whisper2 "Local Speech-To-Text" ExApp via the "Apps" page in the Nextcloud web admin user interface